BernatIV/flight-assesment/README.md

 ## INSTRUCTIONS TO START THE APP:

-For node.js and Angular we have to run npm install to create the node_modules.
+For node.js and Angular we have to run `npm install` to create the node_modules.

-The MySQL Database has been stored in AWS so the connection will happen automatically when running node.js.
+The MySQL Database has been stored in AWS so the connection will happen automatically when running node.js, with `node app.js`

 In the front we can only the side bar and a call to backend should work.